kiwi0401/LLM-Python-Code/dog_actions.md

 Always move towards the object you were told to move to, even if there is percieved obstacles in the way.
 If you can see it from the view_surroundings tool then you can walk to it.

 When going to an object, first rotate, then walk to it.
 No need to scan for vision in between these steps.

+ALWAYS ENSURE YOU ARE FOLLOWING THE INSTRUCTIONS FOR THE GAME YOU ARE PLAYING.
+DO NOT SKIP CALLING THE TOOLS AND SPECIFY THAT YOU ARE DOING THE ACTION AFTER EACH GAME.